open-competency-library/software-development/architecture/cqrs1.md

 title: CQRS Developer 1
 parent: Architecture
 nav_order: 4
+description: A developer who can tactically support simple architecture influenced by Domain-Driven Design.
 ---
-# CQRS Developer 1

-A developer who can build systems that take advantage of the segregation of commands and queries.

 ## Master the following skills:

 - Define "commands" in the CQRS context